ebi-gene-expression-group/bioconductor-scater-scripts/README.md

 ## Test installation

-There is a test script included which can be used to undertake a dummy run through all the commands below:
+There is a test script included:

 ```
 bioconductor-scater-scripts-post-install-tests.sh